 Estonia showed us that the possibility of economic damage is real, especially if hackers could shut off power supplies or infiltrate a major bank or the stock market.
 But in many cases, it's much easier for a hacker to gain entry into a system or network than to do any actual damage while inside.
 Also, the presence of well-trained human staff and proprietary systems at utilities and other vital systems means that any problems can be quickly dealt with.
 In the meantime, the main dangers to cyber security remain in the form of worms, viruses, Trojan horse programs and the exploitation of security flaws, all of which continue to cause billions of dollars in losses to private industry every year.

-For more information about Internet security and other related topics, please check out the links on the next page.
+For more information about Internet security and other related topics, please check out the links below.

 Related HowStuffWorks Articles